harmonicalchemy/modular-emacs/README.md

 #### Project Management Tools:

 - [org-bullets](https://github.com/emacsorphanage/org-bullets) Fancy UTF-8 bullet fonts for Org Mode...
-This is an old emacs package but looks like it still works fine in Emacs 26...
-If there are problems, it's a pretty short lisp file and easy to maintain. ;-)
+This is an old emacs package that hides all but the last single bullet.
+It still works fine in Emacs 27...
+If there are problems, it's a pretty short lisp file and easy to maintain or be hacked to your likings. ;-)
+**Note:** I am no longer interested in even the last single bullet showing, and actually am hiding all org bullets now. _(Now my org-mode shows **Outline Headings** in a beautiful scalable font.
+Headings are indented and scaled from large to small just like: `H1`, `H2`, `H3`, etc. in HTML)_...
+The `org-bullets` package still remains and does not conflict with any of my extra tweaks.
+However you may wish to un-hide the last bullet and show different headings with a different color etc. _(consult the code within **`09-org-mode-pkg-conf.el`** to see the disabled forms and to re-enable them to try them out)_.
+Org-Bullets works fine with the rest of my Org-Mode tweaks but the last bullet being visible clutters things up a bit in my configuration where I have all my headings of decreasing scale, _(from title, to level-8)_ set to **Antique White** which looks fantastic on my modified **Blackboard** theme, IMHO)_...

 #### Git \- `magit` & Related: